efimfit/shop_app/README.md

 `flutter_bloc 8.1.1` library is used for implementing BLoC pattern.

-Blocs with network repositories were used for managing the products, cart and orders respectively.
+Blocs with network repositories are used for managing the products, cart and orders respectively.

-A bloc with a network repository was used for authentication.
+A bloc with a network repository is used for authentication.

 Authentication takes places using Firebase Authentication service making requests via Google Identity Toolkit API.

 ![auth](assets/images/auth.png)

 Products and orders data is stored in the Firebase Realtime Database service.
 ![db](assets/images/db.png)